 Why must child support be paid through CSEA?

 Because non-payment of child support was a chronic problem, Hawaii passed legislation many years ago requiring that it be automatically deducted from the obligor’s paycheck, just like taxes.
 The employer withholds the support amount from each paycheck, and sends it to the Child Support Enforcement Agency, which then cuts a check to the custodial parent.
 Although there are cases of delays and errors, for the most part this has been a very efficient approach.
 However, the parties can opt for direct payment from one parent to the other if both agree in writing, if the children have never been on welfare, and if the payor has never been delinquent.

 How does custody affect child support?

-Currently, the guidelines assume that the non-custodial parent will have up to 143 days per year of "visitation" with the child.
+Currently, the guidelines assume that the non-custodial parent will have up to 143 days per year of “visitation” with the child.
 If the time-sharing plan provides more than that, the non-custodial parent gets a pro rata reduction for each day beyond 143.
-If the time sharing plan provides equal time to both parents, this is considered "joint physical custody" and another set of computations are used which significantly reduces child support.
-Many people believe that neither parent pays child support to the other in a joint physical custody arrangement.
+If the time-sharing plan provides equal time to both parents, another set of computations are used which significantly reduces child support.
+Many people believe that neither parent pays child support to the other in a joint physical custody or equal time-sharing arrangement.
 This is not true, except when the gross incomes of the parents are close to equal.